 The stages of this protocol can be entered at any point depending on the level of concern and urgency although it is hoped that most situations can be remedied by early intervention at stages 1 or 2.

 4.1 Stage 1: Informal Procedure

-4.1.1 Once concerns have been raised about a student, the student will be invited to a meeting with either a member of staff in Student Support Services or a member of staff from the student’s academic department and made aware of the precise nature of the behaviour that has caused the concern.
+4.1.1 Once concerns have been raised about a student, the student will be invited to a meeting with either a member of staff in Wellbeing Support Services, the University Senior Warden or a member of staff from the student’s academic department and made aware of the precise nature of the behaviour that has caused the concern.
 The aim is to resolve the matter through informal discussions encouraging the student to access the appropriate support services offered by the University and externally.

 4.1.2 Where the student is willing and able to engage with the process, a written Personal Care Plan typically will be developed with the student, fully documenting agreed expectations and commitments with timescales for the student to achieve.
 The plan will include details and timings for progress reviews to be held.